-Evidence for sotrovimab mainly focuses on the primary outcomes for COMET-ICE and COMET-TAIL.
-The secondary endpoint from COMET-ICE included a change in total symptom score, which was evaluated using the FLU-PRO assessment tool.
+The secondary endpoint in COMET-ICE, change in total symptom score, was evaluated using the FLU-PRO assessment tool.
 When compared to the placebo arm, participants that received IV administration of sotrovimab reported a higher mean reduction of -1.07 (95% CI: -1.38 to -0.75, p<0.001) in their FLU-PRO score, which is consistent with the primary outcome (Evidence Table D17).
-The clinical importance of this tool in patients with COVID-19 is unknown.10 compared 311 patients who received 500 mg IV single infusion of sotrovimab to a placebo arm of 2,046 patients.
-Participants enrolled in this study had mild-to-moderate COVID-19 (Delta variant) and were enrolled between July 14, 2021 and September 29, 2021.
-A comparative analysis of sotrovimab with another monoclonal antibody was also performed in this real-world study but is not the focus of our review (Evidence Table D26).
-Details of the study are described above.37
+The clinical importance of this tool in patients with COVID-19 is unknown.